 Humanity has a data storage problem; not just with the mountains of data generated in the pursuit of science, but with our burgeoning digital technology revolution.
 More data was created in the last few years than all preceding history, and every five years the amount of data produced increases ten-fold.9 What this means is data generation is outpacing the ability to store it.
 An interesting solution is to encode digital data into synthetic DNA.
 In theory, 215 million gigabytes (215 petabytes!) of data could be housed in a single gram of DNA.10 The process involves using DNA’s four nucleotides to encode the binary system of 0’s and 1’s traditionally used.11 DNA is not only ultracompact, it also has the benefit of being incredibly robust, potentially lasting thousands of years.12 In 2012, a digital fifty-two-thousand-word book was stored in DNA for the first time by George Church and colleagues at Harvard Medical School.13 In 2017, the same laboratory was published in Nature for using CRISPR-Cas gene editing technology to encode a short digital video into the living genomes of bacteria, and successfully retrieve it.14 The researchers chose the 1878 black-and-white film of a galloping horse recorded by British photographer, Eadweard Muybridge, which now has the dual honour of being the first motion picture ever recorded, as well as the first video ever stored in DNA.
 This new approach is not ready for large-scale use yet, but the potential certainly exists and is very exciting.

 Watch The Genetic Link for the second part of this series to read about our final 3 highlights.
-You can also subscribe to our blog to receive an email with the second part of this article coming next week.
+You can also subscribe to our blog to receive an email with the second part of this article coming later this month.

 Citations1.
 “The Human Genome Project completion: Frequently Asked Questions”. gov. National Human Genome Research Institute (NHGRI), 30 Oct 2010.
 Accessed 2 Apr 2018. https://www.genome.gov/11006943/human-genome-project-completion-frequently-asked-questions.